 3. Buffalo Bill Museum and Grave

 Located in nearby Golden, a western suburb of Denver, the Buffalo Bill Museum recounts the life and times of William F. Cody, whose traveling Wild West shows awed audiences with tales and artifacts from the Old West.
 Artifacts on display include antique firearms, clothing items, and artwork.
 Buffalo Bill’s grave is located in picturesque Lookout Mountain Park, not far from the museum.
-Museum admission is $5 for adults.

 4. Denver Story Trek

 Denver Story Trek offers preplanned and customized walking tours, all self-guided, of various Denver landmarks and neighborhoods.
 Tours generally have themes, such as “Settling the Frontier” and “Women of the West.”
 You can download the necessary audio files on Denver Story Trek’s website or call a local number for an interactive readout.
 All tours are free.
 Check ahead for scheduling.

 Built in the 1880s and home to two of Denver’s founding families, the Center for Colorado Women’s History at Byers-Evans House is among Colorado’s oldest, grandest houses.
 Today, the immaculately preserved structure doubles as an historic museum and cultural event hub and historic museum devoted to women’s history.
 Admission is by guided tour only, so be sure to check the website ahead of time and arrive on time for one of the scheduled tours.